HomeBlog Home

 Address: 2420 Raleigh Blvd, Raleigh, NC 27604

-Habitat For Humanity of Wake County is a non-profit organization that works to build and purchase safe and affordable homes.
-This organization serves Wake and Johnston Counties and helps local families build and improve places to call home.
+Habitat for Humanity of Wake County has been transforming lives through affordable housing for over four decades.
+This non-profit organization serves Wake and Johnston Counties and helps local families build and improve places to call home.

 More than 2,700 corporations and individuals donate to this organization every year to help make its mission of building and supplying affordable housing possible.